MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Sensitive_Information_Types.md

 Contoso Ltd. previously had issues with employees accidentally sending out personal information from customers when working on support tickets in the ticketing solution.
 To prevent this, you need to create a custom sensitive information type to identify employee IDs in emails and documents.

-## Task 1 – Create custom sensitive information types

-In this task, you'll create a new custom sensitive information type that recognizes the pattern of employee IDs near the keywords "Employee" and "ID".

 **Tasks**:

 - Create custom sensitive information types